danielabar/meblog/src/markdown/rails-query-perf.md

 > An implementation of join in which one of the collections of rows to be joined is hashed on the join keys using a separate 'Hash' node.
 PostgreSQL then iterates over the other collection of rows, for each one looking it up in the hash table to see if there are any rows it should be joined to.

 **CAUTION:** When using joins, there should be an index on each foreign key column.
 In the example above, these are: `trips.trip_request_id`, `trip_requests.start_location_id`, `trip_requests.rider_id`, and `trips.driver_id`.
-If you used `references` when generating the migration with Rails, or specified `t.references :some_model, foreign_key: true` in the Rails migration file, then Rails will automatically generate an index on that column in addition to the foreign key constraint.
+If you used `references` when generating the migration with Rails, or specified `t.references :some_model, foreign_key: true` in the Rails migration file, then Rails (as of 5.2) will automatically generate an index on that column in addition to the foreign key constraint.
 In the Rideshare schema, all foreign keys are indexed.

 This version of the query is also fetching more data due to the `SELECT` clause specifying all columns on all tables in the joins: